 Spider-Man 2 is a far more amazing film than the falsely labeled Amazing Spider-Man 2.
-In fact, Spider-Man 2 might be the best superhero sequel ever (with all due respect to X2: X-Men United, Superman 2 and Captain America: The Winter Soldier).
+In fact, Spider-Man 2 might be the best superhero sequel ever (with all due respect to The Dark Knight, Superman II, and Captain America: The Winter Soldier).

-There is plenty of evidence that illustrates why Spider-Man 2 is the best sequel of all time.
+There is plenty of evidence that illustrates why Spider-Man 2 is the best super-sequel of all time.
 Whereas Iron Man 2 lost the original's buoyant energy and Ghost Rider 2 made you wish the fire would engulf more than just the protagonist's head, Spider-Man 2 — like all the best sequel movies — built upon its predecessor.
-The scope was larger yet more intimate, the plot funnier but at the same time more serious.
+The scope was larger but more intimate, the plot funnier yet more serious.

-If you already believe these Spider-Man 2 truths to be self-evident, then this list will confirm your good taste!
+If it's been a while since you've revisited Sam Raimi's original Spidey films, read on so you can understand why Spider-Man 2 remains the greatest superhero sequel to date.
+If you already believe these Spider-Man 2 truths to be self-evident, then this list will only confirm your good taste.

 J.K.
 Kills It As J.J.

 The always fantastic J.K.
 Simmons's portrayal of J. Jonah Jameson may be the purest translation of any comic book character to the big screen.
 He manages to be larger than life, broadly comic, and completely believable all at once.

 Spider-Man 2 works him more directly into the plot by having his son get engaged to Mary Jane.
 When MJ goes full Runaway Bride, the ever-frugal J. Jonah's biggest concern is canceling the catering.
 He might not win Father of the Year, but we expect nothing less from Spidey's irritable boss.Good point?